syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month inline appointment in schedule xamarin forms](monthview_images/xamarin.forms-schedule-inlineview.png)

 >**NOTE**
-If appointments not there in the selected day, Inline view displays the text as "No Events"
+If appointments not in the selected day, Inline view displays the text as "No Events"

 ## Agenda View
-The Schedule month view displays a divided agenda view which is used to show the selected date’s appointments below the month.
-You can show agenda view by setting [ShowAgendaView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~ShowAgendaView.html) property as true.
+The Schedule month view displays a divided agenda view, which is used to show the selected date’s appointments below the month.
+You can show agenda view by setting the [ShowAgendaView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~ShowAgendaView.html) property to true.

 {% tabs %}
 {% highlight xaml %}